lambda-11235/lambda-11235.github.io/posts/2016-06-17-church-encode-adts.markdown

 foo trpl@(Triple x y z) = ...
 ```

-This relation to pattern matching is more interesting for types that are both
+This relation to pattern matching is more interesting for types that containt
-sum and product types, but first lets discuss pure sum types.
-The simplest
+both sums and products, but first lets discuss pure sums.
+The simplest example
-example is a boolean value `data Bool = False | True`.
-This can be encoded as a
+is a boolean value `data Bool = False | True`.
+This can be encoded as a function
-function that takes multiple argument and chooses between them.
+that takes multiple argument and chooses between them.

 ``` haskell
 type Bool = forall r. r -> r -> r